selutin99/unique-counter/README.md

 ## Local development and installation
 * Check you have Java 8 installed
-* Open project from your IDE
+* Open project from your IDE and start development
-* For build project type commands
+* Or you can build project type commands
 ```
 mvn clean package
 ```